|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Rebuttal to Roger Pielke Jr. - "Better Recheck That List"

-Pielke's three year old post has no relation to the current version of the list.
-When the Popular Technology.net peer-reviewed paper list was first published in 2009 an alarmist notified Roger Pielke Jr. that some of his papers as well as his fathers appeared on it.
-Contacting him was intentional as Roger Pielke Jr. is an enigma in the climate science debate.
-He is someone who spends extensive amounts of time arguing against alarmist positions but outright refuses to be labeled a skeptic and will spend just as much time arguing that he is not.
-He is thus great for alarmists to use for soundbites, in this case against the list.
-Roger Pielke Jr's position on ACC/AGW is well known - he "supports it".
-Alarmists foolishly believe this will magically mean skeptics will not be allowed to use his papers to support their arguments against ACC/AGW Alarm.
+Pielke's years old post has no relation to the current version of the list.
+When the list was first published in 2009 an alarmist notified Roger Pielke Jr. (Ph.D.
+Political Science) that some of his papers as well as his fathers appeared on it.
+Contacting him was intentional as Roger Pielke Jr. is someone who spends extensive amounts of time arguing against alarmist positions but outright refuses to be labeled a skeptic and will spend just as much time arguing that he is not.
+He is thus great for alarmists to use for soundbites against skeptics.
 No attempt was ever made to imply a specific personal position to him or any of the authors.
 All of this was explained to him in the comments to his blog post.
-The irony here is every single ACC/AGW proponent using Roger Pielke Jr.'s comments to attack the list would never use his papers in support of their arguments.
+The irony here is every single alarmist using Roger Pielke Jr.'s comments to attack the list would never use his papers in support of their arguments.

-* Roger Pielke Jr. never contacted me directly about the list.
+* Roger Pielke Jr. never contacted Popular Technology.net directly about the list.

 * Roger Pielke Sr. never asked me to remove any papers.
-He did directly contact me and requested some changes, such as the Disclaimer state that they "cannot be labeled skeptics" and I added based on his concerns, "Various papers are mutually exclusive and should be considered independently".
+He did directly contact Popular Technology.net and requested some changes, such as the Disclaimer state that they "...cannot be labeled skeptics" and I added based on his concerns, "Various papers are mutually exclusive and should be considered independently".

 1. Roger Pielke Jr. falsely assumed why his papers and his father's were listed, "Assuming that these are Hypothesis 1 type bloggers..."